Do Pre-Trained Language Models Detect and Understand Semantic Underspecification? Ask the DUST!: Dataset

 We also include the original 273 sentences from the Winograd Schema Challenge~\cite[WSC;][]{levesque_winograd_2012} in our dataset as examples of referential ambiguity.
 For each sentence from this dataset, we crafted a more specified counterpart by changing the gender or plurality of one of the antecedents in the sentence, removing the referential ambiguity.
 An example sentence of this type is \begin{quote} Don't spend too much. \end{quote} which does not specify what should not be spent.
 A more specified counterpart might be \begin{quote} Don't spend too much cash. \end{quote}

-\paragraph{Type 4} \citeauthor{egg_semantic_2010}'s fourth and final type, consisting of expressions that are \textit{neither syntactically nor semantically homogeneous} contains homonymic expressions.
-These contain a word with multiple meanings; the chosen reading of the homonym can change the meaning of the whole expression.
-We exclude this type of underspecification from DUST, as it applies mainly to words and phrases.
+\paragraph{Type 4} \citeauthor{egg_semantic_2010}'s fourth and final type, consisting of expressions that are \textit{neither syntactically nor semantically homogeneous}, concerns phenomena that occur at the word level, such as homonymic expressions.
 While a word (e.g. ``plant'') can have multiple syntactically and semantically distinct readings, most sentences that contain homonyms have readings that rely on the same syntactic structure.
 For example, ``he walked to the bank'' contains the homonym ``bank'', which could refer to a riverbank of a financial institution, but the syntactic structure of the sentence is the same across both readings.

-In~\Cref{sec:type4}, we report the results and limitations of a preliminary attempt to construct examples falling into this type.
+Unlike the three types described above, the phenomena belonging to this type cannot be easily studied using an experimental setup based on minimal pairs---the one used in this work---where the two interpretations are embedded in two phrases or sentences that only differ by a single, minimal intervention (see~\Cref{sec:type4} for a preliminary exploration of the problem).
+For this reason, we do not include type 4 in our benchmark and leave a comprehensive exploration of it to future work.